 They’re both buddies and have several videos of them exploring together.

-Steve is a worldwide traveler.
-He moves from place to place which gives him the opportunity to explore several different locations from many different countries.
+Steve is a worldwide traveler and an urbex vlogger.
+He moves from place to place which gives him the opportunity to explore several different locations in many different countries.

 This is just one of the many incredible videos on Steve Ronin’s YT channel.

 Kibara is a fearless female urban explorer from Spain.

 Though she doesn’t speak English in her videos, that really doesn’t take anything away from how awesome her explorations videos are.